UnlegitSenpaii/FAE_Linux/README.md

 ## Notes
 Tested on OS: Arch Linux x86_64 Kernel: 6.0.12-arch1-1

-Tested by @Jano1312 oon Factorio Version 1.1.80
+Tested by @Jano1312 on Factorio Version 1.1.80

 Get the patterns from ghidra.<br>
 I used the windows patterns as a reference, this makes it very easy to find the patterns.<br>